Covid-19 Policy & Procedures

 At this point, we do not believe that at door radar thermometers are an appropriate method of testing customers for Covid-19 both because it cannot catch certain types of asymptomatic carriers and because it may discriminate against certain other non-infectious conditions.

 We hope in the future that some level of widespread immunity/anti-body testing will help make people more confident to visit venues but again we do not envisage making this a condition of entry.

 With that in mind we are asking as many people as possible to pre-book a table and give us details to contact them on if we are informed someone who was on the premises at the same has tested positive.
-We will also ask walk-ins to sign a register that will allow us to do the same for them.
+We will also ask walk-ins to either check-in using the Government App or sign a register that will allow us to do the same for them.